Updated 10/20/17 I’ve moved to a different unit since writing this but he setup is the same.

 On with the tour…

-To give you some perspective on the size of my kitchen, here I am in my Vitruvian woman pose (fully clothed to the relief of all).
+To give you some perspective on the size of my kitchen, here I am in my Vitruvian woman pose.
 My daughter MK, home from university in Canada, and I can crank out some pretty tasty meals in this small space.

 Here is one side.
 Sorry that it turned out all grainy and dark.
 The only way I could take the shot was to put my camera into selfie mode, for which it automatically adds a grainy make-me-look-ten-years-younger-glamour-shot filter.